 - Brand image and perception in the mind of your visitors

-Since it’s my goal to make HostingFacts.com the premier resource on building successful websites, I’ve decided to prepare a guide on how to boost your website speed.
+Since it’s our goal to make hostingfacts.com the premier resource on building successful websites, We’ve decided to prepare a guide on how to boost your website speed.
 Below are 21 ways to increase your website speed:

 - Limiting/Removing Social Sharing Buttons on Your Website